nicjjohns/hello-world/README.md

 # hello-world
-ideas, resources, shared and discussed things with others
+Ideas, Resources, Shared and Discussed things with others